kiichi/riotjs4-examples/README.md

 break the current setup; however, most of case, you don't have to save those files, just directly link to from the CDN (even simpler).

-I was also playing around with Akita since I was watching this from last year as replacement of rxjs.
+I was also playing around with Akita since I was watching this from last year as replacement of redux.
 Using Akita, I implemented a breadcrumb which you can push some items, and pop when you go back.
 Try to click "Friends" section of details page.